 7. All Data Mismatch

-If you take nothing else away from this article, remember this: When your port is rejected, the best thing you can do is communicate with your old service provider to find out exactly why they are rejecting the port.
+Remember, the carrier you are porting away from is losing business they would rather keep.
+That means they could reject your port request for even the tiniest inconsistency, so it’s a good idea to double-and-triple check everything.
+When your port gets rejected, the best thing you can do is communicate with your old service provider to find out exactly why they are rejecting the port.

 Don’t Shoot the Messenger

-Take the time to call your provider, ask for a Customer Service Report, and have it submitted again.
-It might take a little longer than you anticipated, but it’s very seldom that a number is flat-out not portable.
+Take the time to call your provider, ask for a Customer Service Report, and submit it again.
+The process might take a little longer than you anticipated, but it’s very seldom that a number is flat-out not portable.